franjs/lifi-indexer/README.md

 yarn install
 ```

+4. Create a `.env` file in the root directory of your project.
+You can use the provided [`.env.example`](.env.example) as a template.
+Copy the contents of `.env.example` into the `.env` file and replace the placeholder values with your actual values.

 ## Running Tests

 This project uses Jest for testing.
 To run the tests, use the following command: